ortexx/qiwi-shop/readme.md

 ```

 # Description
-You can write a custom notification handler, but the library version includes data/authentication validation and automatically send all headers in the necessary format
+You can write a custom notification handler, but the library version includes a data/authentication validation and automatically send all headers in the necessary format

 # API
 ### .constructor(projectId, apiId, apiPassword, notificationPassword)